openpnp/openpnp/Motion-Planner.md

 ### Custom Scripts

-Custom Scripts now need to explicitly complete a `moveTo()` with a `waitForCompletion()` if they want it to be executed and waited for.
-Please [refer to this discussion](https://groups.google.com/d/msg/openpnp/j7fuo0e9VVM/FfL2h0wMBAAJ).
+Custom Scripts now need to explicitly complete a `moveTo()` with a `waitForCompletion()` if they want it to be immediately executed and waited for.

+Example:

+`cam.moveTo(location);`

+`cam.waitForCompletion(org.openpnp.spi.MotionPlanner.CompletionType.WaitForStillstand);`

+There are several options for the CompletionType:

+* **CommandJog:**
+  The motion path is executed, assuming an unfinished motion sequence (e.g. when Jogging).
+  More specifically, the motion planner's deceleration to still-stand will not be enforced, it is entirely up to the controller.
+If a subsequent motion command arrives soon enough, there might be no (or less) deceleration between the moves.

+  If the driver supports asynchronous execution, this does not wait for the driver to physically complete.

+* **CommandStillstand:**
+  The motion plan is executed, finishing in still-stand.

+  If the driver supports asynchronous execution, this does not wait for the driver to physically complete.

+* **WaitForStillstand:**
+  The motion plan is executed, finishing in still-stand.

+  This does always wait for the controller(s) to complete i.e. the caller can be sure the machine has physically arrived at the final location.
+For the [[GcodeAsyncDriver]] this will also bring OpenPnP back into location sync when coordinates have chnaged through actuator custom Gcode, like relative moves, Z probing or similar.

+* **WaitForUnconditionalCoordination:**
+  Like WaitForStillStand but it will also be done, if no motion is registered as pending.
+This is used when the machine might have moved through custom script Gcode etc.

+* **WaitForStillstandIndefinitely:**
+  Like WaitForFullCoordination but wait "forever" i.e. with very long timeout.
+Used e.g. for homing.

 ### Motion Blending
 ___